Dre Campbell Farm

 Harvesting

-Allow the bulbs to dry out in the ground for a few days before removing them from the ground.
 Digging up the onion bulbs rather than plucking them out is a preferable strategy.
-Also, only a little digging is necessary to remove the residual roots.
+Only a little digging is necessary to remove the residual roots.

 Allow the bulbs to dry out in a warm, dry environment with sufficient air circulation while they finish curing.
 Don’t remove the leaves.
 You may use your fresh onions whenever you choose.